- What is eco-friendly sock manufacturing?

 How much should I charge for sustainable socks compared to conventional socks?

-A 20-30% premium over equivalent conventional socks is reasonable for verified sustainable materials and certifications.
-Consumers purchasing sustainable products specifically understand they're paying for environmental responsibility.
+A 20–30% premium over equivalent conventional socks is reasonable for verified sustainable materials and certifications.
+Consumers purchasing sustainable products specifically understand they are paying for environmental responsibility.
 However, price increases beyond 40% risk losing price-conscious consumers even if sustainability-motivated.
 Position premium-priced sustainable socks in a separate product line rather than trying to upsell all customers.

 Build Trust Through Authentic Sustainability